 Chromium is a mineral which is important for the smooth running of carbohydrate metabolism.
-It is necessary for the proper functioning of insulin and for maintaining the blood sugar content.
+It is necessary for the proper functioning of insulin and for maintaining blood sugar content.
 In addition, chromium also plays a role in fat metabolism.

 Cereal products with a high amount of bran contain lots of chromium.
 Furthermore, chromium is mostly found in shellfish, brewer’s yeast, whole wheat bread, vegetables, cane molasses, meat and liver.